Lucky-Kashyap/JS-interview-practice/README.md

   - JS counts positions from zero.
   - slice() extracts up to but not includding indexEnd.

+## Day 18

+#### Write a function to chek if a character is uppercase or lowercase.

+- Constraints:

+  - The input char will be a single character.
+  - The character can be any printable ASCII character.
+  - You can assume that the input will always be a string of length 1.

+- Note:

+  - Ensure that the function correctly identifies uppercase characters based on their ASCII values.
+  - Optimize the function to handle edge cases efficiently.

 ## Day 19

 #### Write a function to check if a given string starts with a specific substring.